 Imagine you are a farmer who grows large crops of corn to sell.
-You must decide if insecticides, herbicides, and fertilizer will be used to address issues such as pests, weeds, and soil infertility.
-Consider the impact of your choices.

-Read the information on the following website and learn to see how common these practices are in the United States: https://bit.ly/3eTfRe0
+You must decide if you will use insecticides, herbicides, and fertilizer to address issues such as pests, weeds, and soil infertility.
+Keep in mind the impact of your choices.
+Read to see how common these practices are in the United States: https://bit.ly/3eTfRe0

 If you choose to use these products, what will happen to these chemicals when it rains?
 Could your neighbors be impacted?
-If your crops fail, how will this impact people who shop for fresh corn?
+If your crops fail, how will people shopping for fresh corn be impacted?

-Create a diagram or chart recording the different stakeholders involved and their opinions on how corn is grown.
+Make a diagram or chart recording the different stakeholders involved and their opinions on how corn is grown.
 Which stakeholder's perspective should be followed, if you are prioritizing the health of humans as your deciding factor?